HR Effectiveness: What It Is, and How To Measure It

 When analyzing this metric, you’ll also want to view the general context.
 One person having a sudden absenteeism rate could signal the start of an issue within a department.
 But it could also result from personal issues that have nothing to do with the organization.

-On the other hand, if you notice a growing trend of absenteeism rates for multiple employees either in one department or across the company, it is safe to assume this is an issue that concerns the organization.
+On the other hand, if you notice growing absenteeism rates for multiple employees in a department or across the company, you can assume the issue concerns the entire organization.

-This type of increase in absenteeism often precedes an increase in voluntary attrition and signals that something is not working.
-HR will need to try to find the cause and correct it as soon as possible.
+This type of increase in absenteeism often comes right before voluntary attrition increases and signals an emergency that calls for a quick action plan.
+HR comes in at this point to find the cause, correct it as soon as possible, and even predict similar future scenarios.

 5. Cost per hire

-Cost per hire shows you how much you’re spending on average for each new hire.
+The cost per hire shows you the average cost of each new hire.
 Talent acquisition can be a very expensive process, consuming both time and money, so creating an effective program is crucial.

 6. Internal mobility rate